 Meetings: First Wednesday of every month (invited speaker seminar) and third Wednesday of every month (work-in-progress seminar) at 4 p.m., Atkins Seminar Room, NextGen Precision Health building

 The overarching theme of the IRHG is to address broad challenges to reproduction and health of humans and animals by conducting basic, clinical and translational research and training the next generation of scientists.
-Integrative and multidisciplinary approaches are employed to conduct cutting-edge research in reproduction, genomics and health; optimize opportunities for training in those fields; and facilitate transfer of knowledge from the laboratory to the classroom, clinic (human and veterinary), field (animal agriculture and wildlife management) and community (information, policy and education).
+We employ integrative and multidisciplinary approaches to conduct cutting-edge research in reproduction, genomics and health; optimize opportunities for training in those fields; and facilitate transfer of knowledge from the laboratory to the classroom, clinic (human and veterinary), field (animal agriculture and wildlife management) and community (information, policy and education).

 Neural Control Working Group